How to apply for study, apprenticeships or training

 Find a job in the industry you’ve chosen, with an employer who is willing to support you through an apprenticeship.

-Your ITO may be able to help you find a suitable position.
+Your provider may be able to help you find a suitable position.

 Some employers will pay your apprenticeship fees.
 Others will expect you to pay the fees, so check first.